kelvinokumba/bol-battlr/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 **BotBattlr**
-BotBattlr is a React web application that allows you to build and manage your own bot army.
+BotBattlr is a React web application that agit remote add origin git@github.com:kelvinokumba/bol-battlr.git llows you to build and manage your own bot army.
 You can browse a collection of available bots, enlist them into your army, release them, and even discharge them permanently.
 This project demonstrates the use of React, React Router, and data fetching from a server.

 **Getting Started**
 To get started with Bot Army Manager, follow these steps:

 **Clone the repository to your local machine:**

 git clone git@github.com:SirVicmas/bot-battlr-code-challenge.git
 Navigate to the project directory: